🎈 Quick Answer

-Emma had pulled it off.
+Picture 27 adults pressed against a backyard fence, string lights off, candles unlit, trying not to breathe too loud.
 Three weeks of planning.
 One cover story — “just a quiet dinner, just the two of us.”
-One trusted friend as his “keeper.”
-Not a single leak from 27 people.
-When he walked through that gate and stopped dead in his tracks, I felt it in my chest.
-His shoulders dropped, and he started crying before a single person said a word.
-That’s a surprise party done right.
+One trusted friend as the honoree’s “keeper.”
+Not a single leak.
+When the guest of honor walks through the gate and stops dead in his tracks, his shoulders drop and he starts crying before anyone says a word.

 What a Surprise Party Actually Is (And What It Isn’t)